racket/racket-lang-org/feedback-from-dev.md

   users could (for example) assume that this is yet another Racket program will a nice string literal syntax.

 - Maybe leave out the comments in the code samples ... try to read the code and guess what it does

-## Looks

-- screen size problems (MF yes someone should figure this out)

-- Can we make the headers ("Racket, the Language-Oriented Programming Language", "Racket, the Ecosystem") change color on hovering to indicate that it can be clicked?

 - don't use JS for tabs (MF: I don't even know what this means)